debsters/pokedex-cli-gem/README.md

 ## Code of Conduct

-Everyone interacting in the PokedexCliGem project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/'astronomical-entropy-4163'/pokedex_cli_gem/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Pokedex Cli Gem project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/'astronomical-entropy-4163'/pokedex_cli_gem/blob/master/CODE_OF_CONDUCT.md).